charleshagen/website/_posts/guides/2022-06-20-process-icons.md

     <p class="figcaption" style="margin-top: 0.25rem;">Process icons Example</p>
 </div>

-Pixinsight is a notoriously unintuitive piece of software and unfortunately, process icons, a critical component of my processing flow are criminally underused.
+PixInsight is a notoriously unintuitive piece of software and unfortunately, process icons, a critical component of my processing flow are criminally underused.
 While on the surface, they do not appear to provide much utility, they will add an element of efficiency to your processing workflow that you can not even imagine.
 These simple icons allow you quick, organized access to your most frequently used processes and scripts and allow you to use multiple instances of customized processes across multiple sessions with saved and constant settings.
-In this short article, I will show you the basics of creating and using these process icon sets to improve your Pixinsight experience!
+In this short article, I will show you the basics of creating and using these process icon sets to improve your PixInsight experience!

 <hr>